dimitarminchev/BFU-ROVER/readme.txt

 About
 ---
-BFU-ROVER is a NASA Space Apps Challenge 2014 Project.

-Abstract
----
 BFU-ROVER is a tablet and smart phone controlled robot, which works in wireless network environment.
 The hardware is based on GHI Gadgeteer Modules.
 The software is programmed usingMicrosoft Technologies: .NET Framework and the language C#.
 The robot is controlled by using IP and socket-client server communication technology.
 Camera is used to visualize the images taken by the robot.
 The team created a solution which contains: Gadgeteer Robot Project, Windows Store App and Windows Phone 8 App.

 Description